Description of the Examination

 - Section 1: 27 questions, approximately 50 minutes.

 No calculator is allowed for this section.

 - Section 2: 17 questions, approximately 40 minutes.

 The use of an online graphing calculator (non-CAS) is allowed for this section.
 Only some of the questions will require the use of the calculator.

-In order to answer some of the questions in Section 2 of the exam, students may be required to use the online graphing calculator in the following ways:
+In order to answer some of the questions in the calculator section of the exam, students may be required to use the online graphing calculator in the following ways: